 Autonomous vehicles, healthcare robots, intelligent household appliances, autonomous irrigation and fertilizer systems, smart digital assistants: Artificial Intelligence is finding its way into our everyday lives.
 Be at the forefront to help shape the great digital revolution.

 Experts say that Artificial Intelligence (AI) will be more groundbreaking than electricity.
-Those who are one step ahead can play a key role in contributing to the way our future lives will be shaped.
-The new Bachelor's degree program in Artificial Intelligence (AI) provides you with an ideal start to this mission.
-You control how and what machines learn.
-You develop the learning algorithms and methods needed for making intelligent decisions.
+Those who are one step ahead can play a key role in shaping our future.
+The new Bachelor's degree program in Artificial Intelligence (AI) provides you with an ideal start.
+You control just how and what machines learn.
+You develop the learning algorithms and methods needed to make intelligent decisions.

-Why is the JKU the perfect place for this?
-Because Linz is a globally recognized hot-spot in AI research.
-Because this is among the first AI degree programs in Europe.
-Because the program is in English and internationally oriented.
+Why is the JKU the ideal place for this?
+Because Linz is a globally recognized hot-spot in the field of AI research.
+Because the JKU is the first university in Europe to offer an academic degree program in AI.
+Because the program is international and offered in English.
 But above all: Because you don't just want to experience the future, you want to actively create it.

 Bachelor of Science (BSc)

-The curriculum has been designed to provide you with in-depth knowledge and education in computer sciences, mathematics, and core fields in Artificial Intelligence:
+The curriculum has been designed to provide you with an in-depth understanding and education in computer sciences, mathematics, and core fields in Artificial Intelligence:

-Computer Science: Learn Python programming as well as core base-knowledge of algorithms and data structures.
+Computer Science: Learn Python programming as well as a core, base-knowledge understanding of algorithms and data structures.

 Knowledge Representation and Reasoning: How can knowledge be transferred to a machine in such a way that allows it to draw conclusions or solve problems?

-You will learn how to approach complex tasks methodically and in a structured way in order to systematically solve problems.
+You will learn how to approach complex tasks in a structured way and methodically in order to systematically solve problems.

 Artificial Intelligence has already exceeded human performance in areas such as detecting breast cancer, lip-reading, and speech recognition.